aff3ct/MIPP/README.md

 Before trying to compile, think to tell the compiler what kind of vector instructions you want to use.
 For instance, if you are using GNU compiler (`g++`) you simply have to add the `-march=native` option for SSE and AVX CPUs compatible.
-For ARM CPUs with NEON instructions you have to add the `-mfpu=neon` option (since most of current NEON instructions are not IEEE-754 compatible).
+For ARMv7 CPUs with NEON instructions you have to add the `-mfpu=neon` option (since most of current NEONv1 instructions are not IEEE-754 compliant).
+However, this is no more the case on ARMv8 processors, so the `-march=native` option will work too.
+MIPP also uses some nice features provided by the C++11 and so we have to add the `-std=c++11` flag to compile the code.
-MIPP also use some nice features provided by the C++11 and so we have to add the `-std=c++11` flag to compile the code.
-Your are now ready to run your code with the mipp.h wrapper.
+You are now ready to run your code with the MIPP wrapper.

-### Sequential mode
+### Sequential Mode

-By default, MIPP try to recognize the instruction set from the preprocessor definitions.
-If MIPP can't match the instruction set (for instance when MIPP does not support the targeted instruction set), MIPP fall back on standard sequential instructions.
+By default, MIPP tries to recognize the instruction set from the preprocessor definitions.
+If MIPP can't match the instruction set (for instance when MIPP does not support the targeted instruction set), MIPP falls back on standard sequential instructions.
 In this mode, the vectorization is not guarantee anymore but the compiler can still perform auto-vectorization.